 - Top-notch customer service to help you.

 Cons of using WordPress.com

-- Does not support third party plugins, extension, and theme.
+- Does not support third-party plugins, extensions, and themes.

-- If you are using their free plan, you have to follow their rules.
+- If you are using their free plan, you must follow their rules.
 Or else they can delete your blog.

-Free blog sites can be use to test run your blogging journey and migrate to paid blogging platform.
+Free blog sites can test run your blogging journey and migrate to paid blogging options.